aakash-dec7/ImageToCaption/README.md

 ### CI/CD Automation

-GitHub Actions automates the CI/CD process, ensuring that the model is built, tested, and deployed on the EKS cluster.
+GitHub Actions will automate the CI/CD process, ensuring that the model is built, tested, and deployed to **Amazon EKS**.

 ## Accessing the Deployed Application